circleci/circleci-docs/jekyll/_cci2/oss.md

 In the **Advanced Settings** of your project, set the **Free and Open Source** option to _On_.

+### Only Build Pull Requests

+By default, CircleCI builds every commit from every branch.
+This behavior may be too aggressive for open source projects, which often have considerably more commits than private projects.

+To change this setting,
+go to the **Advanced Settings** of your project and set the **Only build pull requests** option to _On_.

+**Note:**
+Even if this option is enabled,
+CircleCI will build all commits from your project's default branch.

 ### Building Pull Requests From Forked Repositories

 Many open source projects accept pull requests from forked repositories.